 However, be careful don’t do this rapidly as it may worsen the situation.

 - Adjust Temperature: If the temperature you need to adjust do this slowly.
 Gradually achieve the desired temperature in the tank.

-- Check pH: Change in pH is also harmful.
+- Check pH: A change in pH is also harmful.
 Too acidic or too alkaline water is not good for the fish.
-Check the pH and modify accordingly.
+Check the pH and modify it accordingly.
 To help you out, I have two different articles both on how to increase or decrease pH levels in the tank.
 I encourage you to read that if you need to adjust the pH.